kurz-m/Born2beRoot/Instructions.md

 6. Setup the network in virtualbox

-- Go to the 'Settings' tab and then on 'network'
+- Go to the 'Settings' tab and then on 'Network'
 - Click on 'Advanced' and then 'Port Forwarding'
 - Create a new rule with 'TCP' and 'Host Port' and 'Guest Port' being set to '4242'

 7. Setup the password policy

-- Install libpam-pwquality if not already `apt-get install libpam-pwquality`.
+- Install libpam-pwquality if not already installed `apt-get install libpam-pwquality`.
 - Change the file at _/etc/security/pwquality.conf_ according to the subject.
 - Make sure to include the following line to the _/etc/pam.d/common-password_.